swiftlang/swift/docs/proposals/Accessors.rst

 Disjoint and non-disjoint formal accesses
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+I'm almost ready to state the core rule about formal accesses, but first I need to build up a few more definitions.

+An *abstract storage location* (ASL) is:

+  * a global variable declaration;

+  * an ``inout`` parameter declaration, along with a reference to a specific execution record for that function;

+  * a local variable declaration, along with a reference to a specific execution record for that declaration statement;

+  * a static/class property declaration, along with a type having that property;

+  * a struct/enum instance property declaration, along with an ASL for the base;

+  * a struct/enum subscript declaration, along with a concrete index value and an ASL for the base;

+  * a class instance property declaration, along with an instance of that class; or

+  * a class instance subscript declaration, along with a concrete index value and an instance of that class.

+Two abstract storage locations may be said to *overlap*.
+Overlap corresponds to the imprecise intuition that a modification of one location directly alters the value of another location.
+Overlap is an "open" property of the language: every new declaration may introduce its own overlap behavior.
+However, the language and library make certain assertions about the overlap of some locations:

+  * An ``inout`` parameter declaration overlaps exactly the set of ASLs overlapped by the ASL which was passed as an argument.

+  * If two ASLs are both implemented with memory, then they overlap only if they have the same kind in the above list and the corresponding data match:
+      * execution records must represent the same execution
+      * types must be the same
+      * class instances must be the same
+      * ASLs must overlap

+  * For the purposes of the above rule, the subscript of a standard library array type is implemented with memory, and the two indexes match if they have the same integer value.

+  * For the purposes of the above rule, the subscript of a standard library dictionary type is implemented with memory, and the two indexes match if they compare equal with ``==``.

+Because this definition is open, it is impossible to completely statically or dynamically decided it.
+However, it would still be possible to write a dynamic analysis which decided it for common location kinds.
+Such a tool would be useful as part of, say, an ASan-like dynamic tool to diagnose violations of the unspecified-behavior rule below.

+The overlap rule is vague about computed storage partly because computed storage can have non-obvious aliasing behavior and partly because the subobject clobbering caused by the full-value accesses required by computed storage can introduce unexpected results that can be reasonably glossed as unspecified values.

+This notion of abstract storage location overlap can be applied to formal accesses as well.
 Two FAs ``x`` and ``y`` are said to be *disjoint* if:

-  * they refer to non-overlapping storage or
+  * they refer to non-overlapping abstract storage locations or

   * they are the base FAs of two disjoint member storage accesses ``x.a`` and ``y.b``.

-The overlap rules for certain kinds of primitive l-values are guaranteed by the language.
-An ``inout`` argument overlaps the abstract storage to which it was bound.
-A stored variable only overlaps itself.
-A stored property only overlaps itself, and only when the bases overlap.

-For all other storage, what the storage overlaps is up to the implementation of the storage.
-For example, the standard library array types guarantee that the subscript storage never overlaps at different indices, and the standard library dictionary type guarantees that the subscript storage never overlaps for keys that compare unequal.
-But, in general, this is a user-defined characteristic, and this proposal cannot rely on being able to decide overlapping either statically or dynamically.
-(It would still be possible to write a dynamic checker to detect overlap violations in common cases involving stored properties and library collections, though.)
+Given these definitions, the core unspecified-behavior rule is:

   If two non-disjoint FAs have intersecting durations, and neither FA is derived from a DSN for the other, then the program has unspecified behavior in the following way: if the second FA is a load, it yields an unspecified value; otherwise, both FAs store an unspecified value in the storage.

-(Note that you cannot have conflict between two loads, because the FAs for loads are instantaneous.)
+Note that you cannot have two loads with intersecting durations, because the FAs for loads are instantaneous.

-The rule that non-overlapping subobject accesses make the base accesses disjoint is designed to permit things like ``swap(&a[0], &a[1])``.
-Otherwise, this would create two intersecting FAs on the same object, which would lead to unspecified behavior.
+Non-overlapping subobject accesses make the base accesses disjoint because otherwise code like ``swap(&a[0], &a[1])`` would have unspecified behavior, because the two base FAs are to clearly overlapping locations and have intersecting durations.

-The overlapping-subobject rule is vague about computed storage partly because computed storage can have non-obvious aliasing behavior and partly because the subobject clobbering caused by the full-value accesses required by computed storage can introduce unexpected results that can reasonably be glossed as unspecified values.

 Note that the optimizer's aliasing rule falls out from this rule.
 If storage has been bound as an ``inout`` argument, accesses to it